codeswiftly/00-Swift-Introduction/README.md

-00-Swift-Introduction
+Swift Introduction
 =====================

 A Swift Introduction To Programming.

 ##Overview

 This repo is here to help you learn the basics of computer programming.
-We will learn how to:
+You will learn how to:

 * Begin instructing the computer to perform your commands.
 * Perform basic math operations.
 * Perform basic text manipulation.
-* Organize sets of information.
+* Organize collections of objects.

 ##What is Programming and why Swift?